NBN879/NBN879/README.md

-- 👋 Hi, I’m Nikolay Bakharuev.
+- 👋 Hi, I'm Nikolai Bakharuev.
-- 👀 I’m interested in programming.
-- 🌱 I’m currently learning Python.
+- 🌱 Now I'm studying Python as a developer at Yandex Practicum.
-- 💞️ I am looking for a job as a Python developer.
+- 👀 Actively looking for a job as a Python developer.
+Open to suggestions.
-- 📫 How to reach me nikolaibaharuev@gmail.com.
+- 📫 How to contact me nikolaibaharuev@gmail.com.

 <!---
 NBN879/NBN879 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.